 Suunto has come a long way since the Suunto Spartan Ultra and Sport watches when the all day activity tracking aspect was relegated to a complementary function rather than core one.
-The Spartan Trainer has got an improved, albeit still small, activity tracking segment that records a users steps, calories and sleep.
+The Spartan Trainer has received an improved, albeit still small, activity tracking segment that records a users steps, calories and sleep.

 Step count is pretty straight forward so I shan’t go into details.
 What you get is the step count for the day and the week.

-Suunto has also implemented a novel feature which informs the users when the step count for the day is met.
-A display then pops up showing the step count progress for the day.
-It’s a nice touch.
 At the end of every week at around Sunday 6pm, a step count summary will appear on the watch.

 Sleep was a feature that was added just a month back and I give Suunto credit for good implementation.
 The duration of tracked sleep was spot on.
 What I particularly like is the tiny summary in the morning displaying the duration of sleep, the resting HR and how much I’m off from my sleep goals.

 All that being said, it’s also frustrating that the resting HR and sleep data are nowhere to be found on the Suunto Movescount mobile app nor the Movescount web platform.
-I guess all day activity tracking is STILL not important enough.

 Wrist-based Heart Rate measurements